homermultitext/HmtMSOrthography.jl/README.md

 # HmtMSOrthography.jl

-Orthographic systems of manuscripts in Homer Mulittext project.
+A julia package for working the orthographic systems of manuscripts in the Homer Mulittext project.